smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 {% endhighlight %}

 We can see that the double precision floats operations from the previous code have been replaced by their single precision versions : `movsd` ➡️ `movss` and `mulss` ➡️ `mulsd`.
-We also discover a new operation : `cvtss2sd` that allows to convert a single prevision floats to a double precision one.
+We also discover a new operation : `cvtss2sd` that allows to convert a single precision floats to a double precision one.
 The reason why this instruction appears here is because the `printf` function only handles as parameters double precision floats 🤷.

-We may note 📝 that such operation is not present for integer numbers.
+> We may note 📝 that such operation is not present for integer numbers.
-Indeed, the floating point representation significantly differs between the single and double precision modes.
+> Indeed, the floating point representation significantly differs between the single and double precision modes.
-For integers however, the binary representation is basically the same and the conversion just consists in moving bits from one place to another ↔️.
+> For integers however, the binary representation is basically the same and the conversion just consists in moving bits from one place to another ↔️.

 #### From integers to floats